Sarah Heale of charity What About the Children? looks into the crucial role secure attachment plays in children’s development and wellbeing…

 Affect synchrony: the carer’s ability to pick up cues from the infant and adapt her/his behaviour accordingly.
-E.g., if the carer sees the baby is unhappy she will pick up the baby, speak soothingly to him.
-It causes stress for the infant if the carer misreads the cues and becomes either too intrusive or too withdrawn, i.e. a carer who persists in trying to engage the baby when he is obviously turning away or pulling away from her increases the child’s distress.
+For example, if the carer sees the baby is unhappy they’ll pick up the baby, speaking soothingly to them.
+It causes stress for the infant if the carer misreads the cues and becomes either too intrusive or too withdrawn.
+For example, a carer who persists in trying to engage a baby when they are obviously turning away or pulling away from them increases the child’s distress.

 Mentalisation: the process of interacting with the infant as a sentient being with desires, intentions and thoughts – in addition to caring for the child’s physical needs.
 So a carer who sees a baby kicking his legs and making eye contact might say, “Do you want to play?” or “Are you ready for your bath?”

 Mirroring: the carer’s skill in reflecting back to the infant an approximation for what her infant is feeling.
 Good carers tend to make exaggerated happy and sad faces at little ones, making them easier to imitate and building on the baby’s basic innate understanding of emotional communication.

 Containment: the carer’s ability to take on a child’s overwhelming feelings and make them more manageable for the infant.
 The carer may use touch, speech or gesture to convey to the infant that they understand what they are going through.